aeronetlab/open-datasets/README.md

 Here is presented the list of open datasets created by [Aeronetlab group at Skoltech](https://aeronetlab.space) for objects recognition in satellite and aerial images.
 Most of datasets are distributed under the Open License within a single pipeline supported by a data access tools (check for Aeronetlib in our github page).
-These dataset are to be used as training or validation data for the deep learning algorithms or to measure the efficiency of the models output.
+These experimental datasets are to be used in training or validation of the deep learning algorithms.

-Despite of increasing number of competitions in data science and some quite large datasets that'd been provided for the research community (e.g. [Spacenet](https://spacenetchallenge.github.io)) there is still a lack of geographical diversity and number of training classes.
+Despite of increasing number of datasets and competitions in remote sensing data science and some large datasets that'd been provided to the research community (e.g. [Spacenet](https://spacenetchallenge.github.io)) there is still a lack of geographical diversity and the number of training classes.
-The dataset is proposed to be extended to different data sources, territories and classes according to classification of the natural and man-made objects that have a clear interpretation either in satellite or in aerial imagery (see "markup classes").
+The dataset is proposed to be extended to different data sources, territories and application domains in accordance with classification of the natural and man-made objects that have a clear interpretation either in satellite or in aerial imagery (see "markup classes").

 ![Open spatial dataset - labeling](https://aeronetlab.space/img/osd_houses.png)